A deeper, more thorough treatise on the subject

 The marks are random and VERY deep, and it's not clear whether they were made with a power scraper with a dull blade... or a cold chisel!
 Those gouges along the edge...
 I dunno man, I just don't know.
 Es mui mal.

 I think I'm at the point of actively wanting a roughly 18in "master" straightedge.
-All scraped and ready to go, they are fantastically expensive - a few hundred for a suspect Chinesium one, north of six hundred simoleons for a freedom casting.
-Sadly, Charlie's Secondhand Tools is closing, so I'll have no chance of finding one there.
+All scraped and ready to go, they are fantastically expensive - a few hundred for a suspect Chinesium one (they are that labor intensive!), north of six hundred simoleons for a Freedom Product.
+Sadly, Charlie's Secondhand Tools here in Denver is closing forever even as I write this, so I'll have no chance of lucking into one there.
 I don't patronize the flea market, it's all stolen goods.
 I'll have to keep an eye out for property disposal auctions and such like, and of course, eBay, cuz ya never know.

-There are folks who sell straightedge castings, fully stress-relieved, for you to grind, lap, or scrape to your heart's delight.
+There are folks who sell straightedge castings, fully stress-relieved, for you to grind, lap, and/or scrape to your heart's delight.
 And even those are kinda spendy because they're cast in small batches, then there's labor and electricity for the heat soak.
-The iron is thrown in for free. ;)
+The iron is thrown in for free. ;) Nevertheless, that might be my best option if I want to possess one before I'm compost.

 There is an old colloquial expression for what I'm attempting to do with this lathe; "making a silk purse out of a sow's ear".
 The inference is that it can't be done, because of what you started with. :/